 Working with the National Trust brand guidelines, we selected colours to compliment the room and created line drawing illustrations of the motifs for people to look for – using mirrors to spot them in the detailed ceiling plaster, without straining their necks.

 Croome’s library had spectacular (Robert Adam designed) wooden bookcases that were purchased and part displayed in the Victoria and Albert Museum.
 The ones that we not on display were returned to Croome in 2020, but because of the pandemic they stayed in their packing crates in the Long Gallery for almost 2 years.

-It was the next part of this project where the challenge of the bookcase kicked in.
-Due to the weight of the bookcases it could not be restored into the original Library room, neither could it be fully built as some were still at the V&A. The team at Croome commissioned units to be built in the Drawing Room so the bookcases could be safety stored, with a section built for visitors to enjoy.
+Due to the weight of the bookcases it could not be restored into the original Library room, neither could it be fully built as some were still at the V&A. But the cases had to go and the bookcase safely stored.
+The answer came in the form of purpose built units for the Drawing Room so the bookcases could be safety stored, with a section built for visitors to enjoy.

 Design Penguin created a patterned vinyl wall paper inspired by an original Georgian design of the time of 6th Earl.
 The vinyl was wrapped on the panels which allows for them to be moved easily by the team (for condition checking) without the graphics being damaged.
 Further interpretation was designed and printed onto raised panels to add depth to the display.
 We followed the colour palate through from the Long Gallery to join the two parts of this extensive project together and lead visitors through the story of Croome.

-The project also came in as a 100th job, therefore a Penguin was adopted for the team.
+The project also came in as a 100th job, we were delighted to adopt a Penguin for the team!